MehranTaghian/SAC_GCN/README.md

 where `$PLOT` is the absolute path to the `./Plots/plot.py` file.
 The result would be stored under `./Result/{ENV-NAME}.jpg`.

+For further information about the method and results, please refer to our paper:

 ```
 @article{taghian2024explainability,
   title={Explainability of deep reinforcement learning algorithms in robotic domains by using Layer-wise Relevance Propagation},